An Overview of the Walking

 The quality is graded from one star (*) to three stars (***).
 Such a classification is even more subjective than the difficulty, and such is the quality of the walking in the area, it is difficult not to give top marks to everything!
 However, the walks described are a selection, and one star walks have been excluded.

 Two types of timings are used in the descriptions.
 The timings between landmarks are based on steady walking, and are intended to be of help with navigation.
 The total timings for the walk, and for the ascent and descent are intended to indicate elapsed times, inclusive of meal breaks, and the occasional break to rest the legs, take a photograph, or identify a flower.
 These are not intended to be super accurate, and have been rounded up or down as the whim dictates.
+For the shorter walks it means that you have more time available to dally and enjoy your surroundings.
 Providing you set off at a reasonably early hour, all walks described can be completed in time to enjoy a late afternoon beer at your favourite café.

 Clothing should be light-weight.
 For the warmer days shorts, t-shirt, and sun hat will suffice, although we also take a spare shirt, and a light-weight wind-proof / shower-proof jacket.
 For the cooler days, trousers and a couple of layers for the chest are adequate.
 Light-weight walking shoes with a good sole are well-suited to the terrain.
 Thunderstorms with heavy and cold rain are not uncommon in the late afternoon, but at the very worst you should be on your way down by then so light-weight waterproofs are adequate.
 Gaiters are not needed, but we do take gloves and a warm hat (although they rarely see the light of day).

 Essential items of navigation equipment are the IGN 1:25000 map, a compass, and the ability and willingness to use them both.
-If one of the party is a little unhappy with scrambling, a 10 m half-rope will be useful for providing that extra bit of confidence.
-A decent headlamp is useful for exploring the odd cave, and for getting down after dark if you have under-estimated a walk.
-We are not devotees of walking poles, or of the incessant click-clack that accompany them, but I suspect that having to manage two on the sangles and scrambles would be positively dangerous.
+Smartphone apps are useful, but you should not be dependent upon them.
+Phones break, become lost, lose power, and are often without a signal.
+If one of the party is a little unhappy with scrambling, some basic protection gear is useful for provide that extra bit of confidence.
+We take a lightweight harness, a sling and carabiner, and 20 metres of 8 mm rope, especially when venturing into unknown territory.
+A decent head torch is useful for exploring the odd cave, and for getting down after dark if you have under-estimated a walk.